fempire/resources/README.md

 Brought by Kody with Klossy, Sam and Jenny uncover stories of techsetters; hearing guests' career defining moments and unconventional paths in the tech world.

-- Topics: Tech, Changing Careers
+- Topics: Changing Careers, Tech

 ### Websites